-Education Queensland provides occupational therapy services to students with disability enrolled in state education facilities.
-These services focus on the enhancement of education programs and outcomes for students with intellectual impairment, physical impairment, vision impairment, hearing impairment, speech-language impairment, autism spectrum disorder or multiple impairments.
+Occupational therapy services are provided to students with a disability enrolled in state education facilities when requested by school staff.
+These services focus on the enhancement of education programs and outcomes for students with intellectual disability, physical impairment, vision impairment, hearing impairment, speech-language impairment or autism spectrum disorder.
 Occupational therapy services are delivered as part of the education program and are directed towards education outcomes.

 Further information about the role, responsibilities and services an occupational therapist provides can be obtained in the following documents:

 Information for parents and caregivers brochure 112K

 Student permission form (for students over 18 years) 69K

 This page was last reviewed on 02 Aug 2017